lsst/dp1_lsst_io/docs/tutorials/index.rst

 **Learn about the RSP:** visit the Portal, Notebook, and API aspects' `User Guides <https://rsp.lsst.io/guides/index.html>`_.

-**Work through the tutorials:** they are organized into levels (100, 200, 300), and each level into multiple series (by topic), which proceed from beginner to advanced skills in data access and analysis.
+**Work through the tutorials:** they are organized into levels (100, 200, 300), and each level into multiple series (by topic), which proceed from beginner to advanced skills.

 .. _tutorials-getsupport: